Bran: Uses

 Bran was found to be the most successful slug deterrent by BBC's TV programme Gardeners' World.
 It is a common substrate and food source used for feeder insects, such as mealworms and waxworms.
 Wheat bran has also been used for tanning leather since at least the 16th century.

-Brewing

-George Washington had a recipe for small beer involving bran, hops, and molasses.

 Research

-As with cereal fibre and whole grain consumption, bran is under preliminary research for the potential to improve nutrition and affect chronic diseases.
+As with cereal fibers and whole grain consumption, bran is under preliminary research for the potential to improve nutrition and affect chronic diseases.

 Stability

-It is common practice to heat-treat bran with the intention of slowing undesirable rancidification.
-However, a very detailed 2003 study of heat-treatment of oat bran found a complex pattern whereby increasingly intense heat treatment reduced the development of hydrolytic rancidity and bitterness with time, but increased oxidative rancidity.
-The authors recommended that heat treatment should be sufficient to achieve selective lipase inactivation, but not so much as to render the polar lipids oxidisable upon prolonged storage.
+Commonly, bran is heat-treated with the intention of slowing undesirable rancidification, but a 2003 study of heat-treatment of oat bran found a complex pattern whereby increasingly intense heat treatment reduced the development of hydrolytic rancidity and bitterness with time, but increased oxidative rancidity.
+The authors recommended that heat treatment should be sufficient to achieve selective lipase inactivation, but not so much as to render the polar lipids oxidizable upon prolonged storage.